chainguard-dev/edu/content/chainguard/administration/iam-organizations/assumable-ids.md

     --identity-issuer=<issuer of the identity> \
     --issuer-keys=<keys for the issuer> \
     --subject=<subject of the identity> \
-    --group=<group name> \
+    --group=<organization name> \
     --role=<role>
 ```

-As with Terraform, you must provide `chainctl` with certain information about the identity you want to create, including the issuer and subject of the identity, the role-bindings associated with the identity (if any), and the group under which the identity should be created.
+As with Terraform, you must provide `chainctl` with certain information about the identity you want to create, including the issuer and subject of the identity, the role-bindings associated with the identity (if any), and the organization under which the identity should be created.

 You can change an existing identity with the `update` command.
 The following example would update the identity's issuer.